Back to blog

 2. Notary Appointment

 All shareholders must appear before a notary in person (or via a representative with power of attorney).
 The notary authenticates the articles, formally appoints the managing director and prepares the trade register application.
-Notary fees range from €600 to €2,000 depending on share capital and complexity.
+Notary fees range from €600 to €2,000 — with the model protocol for a simple formation, often from around €800 including the application.

 3. Open a Business Account and Deposit Share Capital